quilt/sheth/README.md

 The main function essentially takes in the latest merkle root of the state as `pre_state` and some amount of `data`.
 It deserializes the data into the transactions that will be executed and the merkle multi-proof which is used authenticate the transactions.
-Due to some of the sematics of WebAssembly, it isn't quite this simple (see the [FFI interface](src/lib.rs)) -- but the general idea remains intact.
+Due to some of the semantics of WebAssembly, it isn't quite this simple (see the [FFI interface](src/lib.rs)) -- but the general idea remains intact.